Schneider National Chair in Transportation and Logistics

-Chelsea C. White III is a professor and holds the Schneider National Chair in Transportation and Logistics in the Stewart School of Industrial & Systems Engineering at Georgia Tech.
+Chelsea C. White III is a professor and holds the Schneider National Chair in Transportation and Logistics in the Stewart School of Industrial and Systems Engineering at Georgia Tech.

 His most recent research interests include analyzing the role of real-time information and enabling information technology for improved logistics and, more generally, supply chain productivity and risk mitigation, with special focus on the U.S. trucking industry.

 His involvement with the IEEE includes serving as President of the Systems, Man, and Cybernetics (SMC) Society (1992 - 93).
 He received the Norbert Wiener Award in 1999 and the Joseph G. Wohl Outstanding Career Award in 2005, both from the IEEE SMC Society, and an IEEE Third Millennium Medal.
 The Norbert Wiener Award is the SMC’s highest award recognizing lifetime contributions in research.
 He is the recipient of the 2008 IEEE ITSS ITS Outstanding Research Award for “significant contributions in research and development in global transportation and logistic systems.”
 He is a Fellow of the IEEE, a Fellow of INFORMS, a former member of the Executive Board of CIEADH (Council of Industrial Engineering Academic Department Heads), and the founding chair of the IEEE TAB Committee on ITS (now an IEEE Society).
 He is a former member of the World Economic Forum trade facilitation council.
 He is currently the Systems Strategies theme leader for the DHS National Center for Food Protection and Defense and the Industry Studies Association liaison to INFORMS.